- Business Transformation

 National Provider Identifier (NPI)

-The NPI is a unique, ten-digit identifier that the Centers for Medicare & Medicaid Services (CMS) issue to all health care providers as mandated by the federal government via the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-The NPI eliminates the need for multiple identifiers from different health plans.
-All covered entities under HIPAA must obtain an NPI.
+A National Provider Identifier, or NPI, is a unique, ten-digit identifier that the Centers for Medicare & Medicaid Services (CMS) issues to all health care providers as mandated by the federal government in the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+NPIs eliminate the need for multiple identifiers from different health plans.
+Any provider covered under HIPAA must obtain one or more NPIs in order to conduct standard transactions.

-In order to bill claims successfully, complete the following steps:
+To ensure successful claims submission, please complete the following steps:

-Providers who need an NPI may apply for it in one of two ways:
+Providers may apply for an NPI from CMS in one of two ways:

 - Online.
-This is the quickest and easiest way to obtain an NPI.
-The online application takes approximately 20 minutes to complete.
+The National Plan and Provider Enumeration System (NPPES), developed by CMS, includes an online application that takes approximately 20 minutes to complete.

-Once an NPI application has been successfully processed, the applicant will receive an NPI confirmation notice, including an automatically issued ten-digit NPI.
-Web applicants will receive confirmation by email; paper applicants will receive confirmation by standard mail.
+Once an NPI application has been processed successfully, the applicant will receive a confirmation notice and assigned NPI from CMS.
+Online applicants will receive confirmation by email, and paper applicants will receive confirmation by standard mail.

 Use a Valid NPI for All Claims

-- the NPI is not affiliated with the submitting entity.
+- The billing NPI is not affiliated with the electronic submitter (i.e., trading partner).

-For more information on how to submit claims, please refer to the Claims Submission Toolkit for proper electronic and paper claims submissions.
+Please refer to the Claims Submission Toolkit for more information about proper electronic and paper claims submissions.

-- Taxonomy Codes from the Washington Publishing Company — Providers must supply their taxonomy code when applying for an NPI and when submitting it to IBC.
+- Taxonomy Codes from the Washington Publishing Company — Providers must supply their taxonomy code when applying for an NPI and when submitting it to Independence.

 - Federal Register, January 23, 2004 — HIPAA Administrative Simplification; Standard Unique Health Identifier for Health Care Providers; Final Rule.